 “The goal is to reinforce the strength we have within.”
 Kenny explained.
 “I want players walking away from the experience empowered and emboldened in their life’s adventure.”

-Set for release sometime this year, 100% of the proceeds of the game will go towards will go to GameChangerCharity.org, an non-profit organization that provides much needed support to children and families with life threatening illnesses.
+Set for release sometime this year, 100% of the proceeds of the game will go towards will go to GameChangerCharity.org, a non-profit organization that provides much-needed support to children and families with life threatening illnesses.

-I had a chance to ask Kenny some questions about the inspiration behind I, Hope and whether he had any tips for those looking to start a game development studio of their own.
+I had a chance to ask Kenny some questions about the inspiration behind me, Hope and whether he had any tips for those looking to start a game development studio of their own.

 How did you break into the CG industry and what tips do you have for artists looking to do the same?